Wild Country Pro Key Review

 |Bottom Line||If you drop things all the time, you should consider this nut tool||A simple, classic design that is a jack of all trades||You can't go wrong with this simple and lightweight nut tool||This ultra-lightweight tool is great for big missions where every ounce counts||This basic tool is up to the task even if you're short on cash|

 |Rating Categories||Wild Country Pro Key||Metolius Torque||Black Diamond Wiregate||Metolius Feather||CAMP USA Nut Tool|

 |Nut Cleaning (35%)|

 |Specs||Wild Country Pro Key||Metolius Torque||Black Diamond Wiregate||Metolius Feather||CAMP USA Nut Tool|

 |Weight||3.84 oz||2.30 oz||1.62 oz||0.74 oz||2.64 oz|

 |Length||20.5 cm||20.5 cm||20.5 cm||20.5 cm||20.5 cm|

 Our Analysis and Test Results

-The Pro Key is in the rankings with BD Nut Tool and the Metolius Torque.
-All three of these tools feature their own clip-in biner, a blunted handle, and curved hook.
-The Pro Key however, the only one with a keeper cord.
+The Pro Key is in the rankings alongside the BD Nut Tool and the Metolius Torque.
+All three of these tools feature their own clip-in biner, a blunted handle, and a curved hook.
+The Pro Key, however, is the only one with a keeper cord.

-This tool does it's job main job well.
+This tool does its main job well.
 The blunted end makes for a (somewhat) comfortable place to hit the nuts out with your palm.